 With user-generated content, you can establish that trust better than any branded content will ever be able to.

 Repurpose your Instagram posts and user-generated content legally and safely throughout your marketing channels with TINT.
+Turn your customers into content creators.
 Chat with one of our Rights Management specialists and learn how TINT helps brands legally obtain amazing content at scale.